L400-RTI/Training-material/modules/01 - Introduction.md

 - **Streaming-to-Action:** Built for low-latency, high-value automated responses
 - **End-to-End Observability:** Real-time dashboards and ML scoring close the loop from raw data to business decision

-RTI workloads are capacity-based, ensuring predictable performance and cost control across tenant- or workspace-scoped environments.
+Real-Time Intelligence workloads are capacity-based, ensuring predictable performance and cost control across tenant- or workspace-scoped environments.
 It supports multi-tenant, cross-workspace, and multi-sink streaming architectures, making it a good fit for enterprise-wide observability, monitoring, and automation solutions.